 I wiped the sweat out of my eyes and grinned through gritted teeth, enjoying the adventure and simultaneously wanting it to stop.

-The jeep reached an area with roughly ten wooden huts, screeched to a halt and the driver motioned for us to get out with no explanation.
-We piled off with our bags as the jeep then sped off into the distance, its tyres kicking up a mixture of gravel, mud and dust all over us.
+The jeep reached an area with ten wooden huts, screeched to a halt, and then the driver motioned for us to get out with no explanation.
+We piled off with our bags as the jeep sped off into the distance, its tyres kicking up a mixture of gravel, mud and dust all over us.

-Under the sweltering heat and humidity, we stumbled along the dirt track for what felt like hours – desperate for a sign of humanity.
+Under the sweltering heat and humidity, we stumbled along the dirt track for what felt like hours but was more like 30 minutes, desperate for a sign of humanity.

 We eventually found a small sauna disguised as a guesthouse where we decided to stay.
-It was kept at a permanent temperature of 40 degrees celsius, and the owner appeared to be completely off his face on acid.
+It was kept at a permanent temperature of 40 degrees celsius, and the owner appeared to be crazy.

 At least it was full of Christmas cheer.